 - Finally, it’s important that a formal organization – with officers, dues etc. – is never made of the Letterheads.
 As long as things remain somewhat spontaneous, dependent on individual effort and participation, things will remain fun.
 Give it a president and collect dues, and it becomes an establishment to rebel against… and sign artists are a typically rebellious lot, anyway.

 – Mark Oatis, founding Letterhead, Signs of the Times, May 1985

 Our London Calling meet continues this tradition, and is run entirely by volunteers on a not-for-profit basis for the benefit of novices and experienced hands alike.
-Here are a couple of films of recent events to whet your appetite, and some others are documented in these articles on the Better Letters blog.
+Here are a couple of films of recent events to whet your appetite, and you can also check out these two collections of photos from the 2017 event in Oslo, and some other meets documented in these articles on the Better Letters blog.